Cuboid Grouping

 ## Benefits

-* Good: Maintains consistent spatial relationships between grouped cuboids, improving annotation accuracy across frames.
+* **Good:** Maintains consistent spatial relationships between grouped cuboids, improving annotation accuracy across frames - while still allowing individual cuboids to be adjusted for bends, slopes, or load changes without breaking the group.

 * **Lean:** Reduces manual alignment work, especially in sequences where linked objects appear across long spans.